Skip to content

 1. Waterfront (map) — Many comment that the lack of a bike lane that is unambiguously separated from pedestrians makes riding along the waterfront less safe and convenient than it could be.
 This is applicable at many points including the newly refurbished part of Salamanca.

-2. Campbell / Argyle / Bathurst / Liverpool Streets (map) — The new bike lanes currently being constructed will fix some of the safety concerns in this area.
-However the spot considered most unsafe here is the block of Argyle Street with the council carpark and it isn’t being upgraded.
+2. Campbell / Argyle / Bathurst / Liverpool Streets (map) — The new bike lanes are fixing some of the safety concerns in this area.
+However the spot considered most unsafe here is the block of Argyle Street with the council carpark and it hasn’t been upgraded.
 Similarly the access to the Rose Garden Bridge isn’t being improved and there won’t be a contra-flow lane on Bathurst Street.
 Read our summary of these new bike lanes.

 4. Burnett / Argyle / Campbell Streets (map) — Heading into the city down Argyle Street requires cars and bikes alike to turn left into Burnett Street then immediately right into Campbell Street.
 Many people find this unsafe on their bike.
 This point-of-view video gives a good idea of the issue when turning into Burnett.
 The recent addition of a paint-separated bike lane on the corner leading into Campbell has been assessed as safer-but-not-safe-enough.